This article was written by Andrew Gray and Angela Weber.

 Royal Commission – FY18

 - No incentives were allocated to AMP executive leadership team.

 - Chairman’s were fees reduced and director’s fees were also reduced by 25% for the rest of the 2018 calendar year.

 - Unvested incentives for the former CEO and the former GE, Advice and Banking were forfeited, with a value of approximately $10.8 million.

-Given the current climate, listed companies and their boards should be seeking to get ahead of the game on variable remuneration and not wait to have a serious risk or conduct issue arise before setting up a consequence management framework to help guide decision-making.
-In particular, there is a need for boards to develop consequence management frameworks which clearly articulate the relationship between conduct and other non-financial risks and remuneration outcomes so they are well equipped to make the decisions expected by stakeholders quickly in response to a crisis.
+Given the current climate, companies and their boards should be seeking to get ahead of the game on variable remuneration, and not wait to have a serious incident or conduct issue arise before setting up a consequence management framework to help guide decision-making.
+In particular, there is a modern-day need for boards to develop consequence management frameworks which clearly articulate the relationship between conduct and other non-financial risks and remuneration outcomes.
+A robust framework is an essential tool for ensuring boards are well-equipped to make the decisions expected by stakeholders quickly in response to a crisis.